(Brisbane 1980)

-Andrew See is available to work collaboratively with government bodies, corporations, trade union organisations and training providers, in designing and delivering training on all aspects of legal compliance and people management.
+Andrew See is available to work collaboratively with government bodies, corporations, trade union organisations and training providers, in designing and delivering training on all aspects of industrial relations, legal compliance and people management.

-Andrew is an Associate Fellow of the Higher Education Academy (AFHEA) and undertakes various sessional academic work in industrial relations, business management and employment law.
+As an Associate Fellow of the Higher Education Academy (AFHEA), Andrew has undertaken various sessional academic work in industrial relations, business management and employment law, and has developed a wide range of training programs for delivery both in Australia and overseas.

 Current workshops include: